Contact Mississauga Criminal Defence Lawyer

 What if I can't afford a lawyer-do I qualify for legal aid?

-Legal Aid Ontario may cover legal fees for individuals who meet specific financial eligibility criteria.
+Legal Aid Ontario may cover legal fees for people who meet financial eligibility criteria.
 You must apply and provide documentation of your financial situation.

 What if I'm innocent but the evidence looks bad?

 The legal system presumes innocence, and a strong defence can challenge weak or misleading evidence.
-It's important not to assume a bad outcome without exploring your options.
+It is important not to assume the outcome without exploring your options.

-A confidential consultation with Randy Norris can help assess the evidence and discuss possible defence strategies.
+A confidential consultation with me can help you understand the evidence issues and possible defence strategies.

 What if I'm a first-time offender-will the court be more lenient?

-Courts often consider a clean record when determining sentence, and first-time offenders may be eligible for diversion programs or non-custodial penalties.
+Courts often consider a clean record at sentencing, and first-time offenders may be eligible for diversion programs or non-custodial penalties depending on the charge and the facts.

-Speak with us to discuss how being a first-time offender may be considered in your case.
+Speak with me about how being a first-time offender may be considered in your case.